-"Booking.com Customer" means any Booking.com traveller residing in the EEA that has the right to authorise transfer of Customer Data to you based on DMA data portability requirements.
+"Booking.com Customer" means any Booking.com traveller residing in the EEA or the United Kingdom that has the right to authorise transfer of Customer Data to you based on DMA data portability requirements.

 "Customer Data" means the information that is subject to transfer through the Data Portability API, as authorised by the Booking.com Customer.